vicsz/cloud-lab/README.md

 Key points:
 * Spring Boot Initializr
-* Maven vs Gradle
+* Maven
-* Maven Wrapper / Gradle Wrapper
+* Maven Wrapper

 ### 0.1 - Generate a Spring Boot Template from https://start.spring.io
 Stick to the default settings, however update:
 - artifact name to cloud-lab
 - for dependencies add *Web*
-- select Gradle or Maven Project
+- select Maven Project

 <img src="img/init-screen.png">

 Download it, and unzip it.

-Note the mvnw or gradlew files:
+Note the mvnw file:
-These are the Wrapper components for Maven and Gradle: ensuring build script version consistency, removing the dependency of having these build tools installed , and simplifying CI build agent dependencies (only a JDK will be required).
+This is the Wrapper components for Maven: ensuring build script version consistency, removing the dependency of having these build tools installed , and simplifying CI build agent dependencies (only a JDK will be required).

 ### 0.2 - Import the project into your IDE